Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Discussion

-When discussing this work with colleagues, we are often asked the following.
+When discussing this work with colleagues, we are often asked the following questions.

-{\bf FAQ0: Can Equation~\ref{drr1} simplify all SE analytics?} No. Generation tools need the complexities of LLMs.
+{\bf Can Equation~\ref{drr1} simplify all SE analytics?} No. Generation problems need the complexities of different classes of algorithms.
 Also, the certification requirements of safety-critical software is not a simple process.
 That said, we do show here that better and faster results can be obtained selecting algorithms via intrinsic problem complexity.
 This is an important message since, to our shame, SE researchers rarely benchmark complex methods against simpler approaches\footnote{ For example, in a recent systematic review~\cite{Hou24} of 229 SE papers using large language models (LLMs), only $13/229 \approx 5\%$ of those papers compared LLMs to other approaches even though other methods can produce results that are better and/or faster~\cite{grinsztajn2022why,somvanshi2024survey,Tawosi23,majumder2018500+,Ling24,Fu17easy,johnson2024ai}.}.

-{\bf FAQ1: Why does DRR matter?} DRR divides data into: \bi \item One group where many attributes have to be explored; \item And another group where many attributes are superflous and can be ignored. \ei Complex AI algorithms are needed to explore data sets where most of the attributes are important.
+{\bf Why does DRR matter?} DRR divides data into: \bi \item One group where many attributes have to be explored; \item And another group where many attributes are superflous and can be ignored. \ei Complex AI algorithms are needed to explore datasets where most of the attributes are important.
 Otherwise, in SE data, simpler and faster methods may suffice.

-{\bf FAQ2: Why so many superfluous attributes in SE data?} Software construction is a complex combination of tasks.
+{\bf Why so many superfluous attributes in SE data?} Software construction is a complex combination of tasks.
 Data collected from software projects is hence a report of many things, not all of which are relevant to particular goals.
 Hence, we should expect that many attributes from SE data can be ignored.

-{\bf FAQ3: Why has Equation~\ref{drr1} not been previously reported in the AI literature?} Most of our SE data sets ($\frac{16}{18}=89\%$) have high DRRs but most of our AI data sets have much lower DRRs.
+{\bf Why has Equation~\ref{drr1} not been previously reported in the AI literature?} Most of our SE datasets ($\frac{38}{50}=76\%$) have high DRRs but most of our AI datasets have much lower DRRs.
 Hence, AI researchers have missed our result since they were studying different data.